 Like pumpkins, squash and zucchini also like well-composted soil and need plenty of space (3 to 6 feet apart, warm soil, and lots of sun.)
 Always water at the soil level—not the leaves—to avoid powdery mildew.
 Soon enough, you’ll have so many zucchinis, you’ll be leaving them on neighbors’ doorsteps!
-See our Squash and Zucchini Growing Guide.
+See our Growing Guide for Squash and Zucchini.

 And now that you know which seeds are easiest to grow, see our Tips to Starting Seeds Indoors!